What is a Total Return Swap (TRS)?

 Benefits of Total Return Swaps

-One of the benefits of total return swaps is their operational efficiency.
+One of the benefits of total return swaps is its operational efficiency.
 In a TRS agreement, the total return receiver does not have to deal with interest collection, settlements, payment calculations, and reports that are required in a transfer of ownership transaction.
 The asset owner retains ownership of the asset, and the receiver does not have to deal with the asset transfer process.
 The maturity date of the TRS agreement and the payment dates are agreed upon by both parties.
 The TRS contract maturity date does not have to correspond to the expiry date of the underlying asset.

 The other major benefit of a total return swap is that it enables the TRS receiver to make a leveraged investment, thus making maximum use of its investment capital.
 Unlike in a repurchase agreement where there is a transfer of asset ownership, there is no ownership transfer in a TRS contract.
 This means that the total return receiver does not have to lay out substantial capital to purchase the asset.
 Instead, a TRS allows the receiver to benefit from the underlying asset without actually owning it, making it the most preferred form of financing for hedge funds and Special Purpose Vehicles (SPV).